-This article shows you a couple of different ways to compare two files by using VS Code (Visual Studio Code).
-The first approach is to use your mouse and the second one is to use the command line.
+This concise and straightforward article shows you a couple of different ways to compare two files using VS Code (Visual Studio Code).
+The first approach is to use your mouse, and the second one is to use the command line.

 Using Your Mouse

-1. Select the two files you want to compare (see the diff), right-click, and select “Compare Selected” from the drop-down menu.
+1. Hold the Ctrl key (if you’re using Windows) or the Command key (if you’re on a Mac) and select the two files you want to compare with your mouse, right-click, then select “Compare Selected” from the drop-down menu.

-2. The difference will be highlighted as below:
+2. The difference will be highlighted as follows:

 Using Command Line